Apr 22, 2026

 CONTRACT MONITORING OFFICIALS’ ACADEMY

-Contract monitoring officers are key interlocutors for the correct performance of the agreed contractual obligations; therefore, the supply chain process recognizes the importance of updating and strengthening their knowledge by designing training programs on high relevance topics for its function, during 2024, 21workshops and forums were held with the attendance of 200 people average per session, covering critical topics such as payment management, information leak, third parties risk mitigation, SECOP, petition rights, blockage management, claims, particular economic activities, decarbonization, cybersecurity (archer the new technological tool in contractual cybersecurity diagnostics), disclosure of the practice work control, Opex estimates, performance assessment in SAP ARIBA (process and tool), prioritization of skilled local labor, Fieldglass digital platform, management and prevention of conflicts of interest and ethical conflicts and tax management.
+Contract monitoring officers are key interlocutors for the correct performance of the agreed contractual obligations; therefore, the supply chain process recognizes the importance of updating and strengthening their knowledge by designing training programs on high relevance topics for its function, 21workshops and forums were held with the attendance of 200 people average per session, covering critical topics such as payment management, information leak, third parties risk mitigation, SECOP, petition rights, blockage management, claims, particular economic activities, decarbonization, cybersecurity (archer the new technological tool in contractual cybersecurity diagnostics), disclosure of the practice work control, Opex estimates, performance assessment in SAP ARIBA (process and tool), prioritization of skilled local labor, Fieldglass digital platform, management and prevention of conflicts of interest and ethical conflicts and tax management.

 As well, contract monitoring officers received the International Association for Commercial and Contract Management (IACCM) Certificate.